ethereum/execution-apis/src/engine/paris.md

 - `timestamp`: `QUANTITY`, 64 Bits - value for the `timestamp` field of the new payload
 - `prevRandao`: `DATA`, 32 Bytes - value for the `prevRandao` field of the new payload
 - `suggestedFeeRecipient`: `DATA`, 20 Bytes - suggested value for the `feeRecipient` field of the new payload

-### PayloadAttributesV2

-This structure has the syntax of `PayloadAttributesV1` and appends a single field: `withdrawals`.

-- `timestamp`: `QUANTITY`, 64 Bits - value for the `timestamp` field of the new payload
-- `prevRandao`: `DATA`, 32 Bytes - value for the `prevRandao` field of the new payload
-- `suggestedFeeRecipient`: `DATA`, 20 Bytes - suggested value for the `feeRecipient` field of the new payload
-- `withdrawals`: `Array of WithdrawalV1` - Array of withdrawals, each object is an `OBJECT` containing the fields of a `WithdrawalV1` structure.

 ### PayloadStatusV1